-Buying an apartment is usually among the largest purchases in a persons lifetime.
-In the second part of our blog series about Finnish real estate we cover how to buy apartments in Finland.
+Buying an apartment is usually among the largest purchases in a person's lifetime.
+In the second part of our blog series about Finnish real estate, we cover how to buy apartments in Finland.

-Where to find apartments for sale?
+Where to Find Apartments for Sale?

 Typically, people search for apartments on the leading listing sites, which in Finland are:

-Although the average prices and past deals give a rough indication of the value of similar type of apartment in the same area, it’s important to remember that each apartment is a unique object.
+Although average prices and past deals give a rough indication of the value of a similar type of apartment in the same area, it’s important to remember that each apartment is a unique object.
 Here are a few things that have been shown to affect the price negatively and positively:

 Positive effects on price:

 A well-funded housing company